Interpreting the results#

 Negative values: not converged yet

-Finally, you’ll get a (badly formatted) table to identify misbehaving variables, and a suggestion regarding the number of steps required to satisfy the criterion reported above and the (minimum) value for the burn-in.
+Finally, you’ll get a (badly formatted) table to identify misbehaving variables, and a suggestion regarding the number of steps required to satisfy the criterion reported above for each parameter.

 sampler parameter